-- Open the bypass handle.
-Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
+- 1) Move the bypass handle to the BYPASS position. - 2) Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
 Arrange kindling in a crisscross pattern over the newspaper.
-Kindling should be approximately ten pieces, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 457 mm) long. - 2) Fully open the primary air control by pulling the control handle fully to the left stop. - 3) Light the paper under the kindling.
-Leave the door slightly ajar momentarily until the kindling has started to burn and draft begins to pull. - 4) Close the door and allow the fire to burn.
-Keep the door closed while the stove is in use. - 5) KEEP A WATCHFUL EYE ON YOUR STOVE to maintain a steady, low-heat fire.
+Kindling should be approximately ten pieces, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 457 mm) long. - Fully open the primary air control by pulling the control handle towards you, away from the firebox. - 4) Light the paper under the kindling.
+Leave the door slightly ajar momentarily until the kindling has started to burn and draft begins to pull. - 5) Close the door and allow the fire to burn.
+Keep the door closed while the stove is in use. - 6) KEEP A WATCHFUL EYE ON YOUR STOVE to maintain a steady, low-heat fire.
 Your first fire should make the stove warm but not hot to the touch.
 Visible steam, or boiling moisture and hissing indicate the soapstone is too hot.
-At most, a few small chunks of wood should be added to the fire to reach safe break-in temperatures. - 6) Once the stove is warm but not hot to the touch, close the primary air control by pushing it fully inward toward the stove to allow the fire to die out completely. - 7) Let the stove return to room temperature.
+At most, a few small chunks of wood should be added to the fire to reach safe break-in temperatures. - 7) Once the stove is warm but not hot to the touch, close the primary air control by pushing it fully inward toward the stove to allow the fire to die out completely. - 8) Let the stove return to room temperature.

 Your first fire and first fire each season thereafter should be built and maintained as outlined above.
 Your patience will be rewarded by a properly seasoned stove.
 NOTE: The cool flue gas temperatures present during the break-in procedure may cause rapid creosote build-up.
 The door glass may also get dirty.
 A good hot fire will clean it.
 We recommend a visual inspection (and cleaning if necessary) of your stovepipe and chimney once the break-in procedure is completed.